hyperledger/fabric/docs/source/CONTRIBUTING.rst

 The project's maintainers will, from time-to-time, consider adding or removing a maintainer.
-An existing maintainer can submit a change set to the :doc:`MAINTAINERS.rst <MAINTAINERS>` file.
+An existing maintainer can submit a change set to the `maintainers <https://github.com/hyperledger/fabric/blob/master/MAINTAINERS.md>`__ file.
 A nominated Contributor may become a Maintainer by a majority approval of the proposal by the existing Maintainers.
 Once approved, the change set is then merged and the individual is added to (or alternatively, removed from) the maintainers